 Have you ever experienced the Japanese commuter rush in the morning?
 No?
 Lucky you.
 While living in Tokyo, I had endured the cruel treatment for more than three years.
 On the platform of any station in Japan, door positions are marked up.
 Seeing long queues at the marks on the platform, commuters sigh at the thought of a great trip ahead.
-As I always thought that was strange, members in respective queues were almost the same, though there were around 15 queues.
+Strangely enough, people in respective morning commute queues were always almost the same.
 Me?
 Yes, always in the same queue without a rational reason.
 I don’t think other people also would have had a particular reason.
 Every morning, the usual faces in my queue reminded me that I was firmly caught up in the status quo bias.
 It seems human beings really dislike changes.
 Today, I didn’t mean to criticize from a height, saying “You should change,” but try to defend the human nature somehow.

 Basically, CondeHouse is a conservative business.
 To begin with, furniture manufacturing is not novel or trendy at all.
 Most of the directors still wear ties and jackets, not in black turtlenecks and jeans.
 However, our president is always actively adopting latest technologies, business schemes, etc. This good balance may be one of the reasons why the company is resilient to survive for more than 50 years.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.